3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 3.1 Scalar Field

 Mathematical fields naturally lend themselves to represent volumetric structures.
-Their defining property is indeed that one can attain their value (sample) their value at any point in 3D space.
+Their defining property is that one can attain (or sample) their value at any point in 3D space.
 To deal with them in the context of this specification, it introduces a container \<scalarfield> that is a resource in the 3MF model file.

 Element type
 **\<scalarfield>**